Area of Outstanding Natural Beauty

 Farringford is located in West Wight in an Area of Outstanding Natural Beauty with 80% of its coastline designated Heritage Coast.
 It is the first choice of destination for those who wish to escape the tourist hot spots and explore the unspoilt beauty of this least developed corner of the Island.
 Whether choosing an evening stroll on the beach or an invigorating walk to the top of the Downs it is ideal for walkers.

-A footpath to the breathtakingly beautiful Tennyson Down and the world famous Needles lighthouse beyond is accessible from a green gate within the grounds.
+A footpath to the breathtakingly beautiful Tennyson Down and the world famous Needles lighthouse beyond adjoins the grounds.
 This was Tennyson’s daily walk and a source of inspiration for many of his most celebrated poems.
 For more ambitious walkers the path strikes out in the opposite direction to link with the Tennyson Trail with many hidden coves and beaches along the way, making Farringford the perfect base for nature lovers, walkers and Victorian enthusiasts.

 Walk the Wight